datacontroller/docs.datacontroller.io/docs/dci-evaluation.md

 # Data Controller for SAS® - Evaluation Version

 ## Overview
 A free version of Data Controller is available for evaluation purposes.
 Compiled into a single SPK, it is very easy to install and configure.
-However it should not be used in production environments for all the reasons mentioned in the [caveats](#caveats) section.
+However it must not be used in production environments for all the reasons mentioned in the [caveats](#caveats) section.

 ## Installation